 The son of a wine-making Italian immigrant, Australian David Campese has managed to upset almost everyone because of his truculence and outspoken views.
 The game is no worse for that.

-This distaste for ‘bash and recycle’ rugby is unsurprising when you consider the running skills and devil-may-care attitude with which he burnished the Test stage 101 times.
-It occasionally left him with egg on his face, but 64 tries – a record for a Tier One player – tells its own story.
+His distaste for ‘bash and recycle’ rugby is unsurprising when you consider the running skills and devil-may-care attitude with which he burnished the Test stage 101 times.
+It occasionally left him with egg on his face but 64 Test tries tells its own story – it was a record for a Tier One player for years, until being overtaken by South Africa’s Bryan Habana (67 in 124 Tests).

 Brought up on league in ACT, Campese switched codes and burst into global consciousness during the 1984 European tour that yielded a Wallaby Grand Slam.
 By RWC 1991 he was at the peak of his powers and two celebrated runs – one arrow-straight, the other mischievously mazy – accounted for the All Blacks on the way to lifting the trophy.